Industry Legislation: Confronting Challenge and Creating Clarity

 Defending the Work of the Integrator

-Be it resolved that NSCA, on behalf of the membership, shall represent our industry by protecting and defending your ability to perform the necessary tasks and job functions in design, sales, installation, and service of all “connected devices” that impact the technology solutions within the scope of work defined in CSI MasterFormat Divisions 27 and 28 on new construction, renovation, and existing commercial property projects.
+NSCA, on behalf of the membership, shall represent our industry by protecting and defending your ability to perform the necessary tasks and job functions in design, sales, installation, and service of all “connected devices” that impact the technology solutions within the scope of work defined in CSI MasterFormat Divisions 27 and 28 on new construction, renovation and in existing commercial properties.

 Resolving Code Conflicts

-Be it resolved that NSCA, on behalf of its membership, will seek swift resolution to conflicting building codes and product safety listing language.
+NSCA, on behalf of its membership, will seek swift resolution to conflicting specifications, building codes and product safety listing language.
 It will also be involved directly and through appointees on code-making panels and oversight boards designated to interpret code priority and provide authorities having jurisdiction (AHJs) with accurate compliance information.
-As these risks and responsibilities shift to the integrator, it is essential to step up in a more authoritative role.
+As these risks and responsibilities shift to the integrator, it is essential for NSCA to step up in a more authoritative role.
 The NSCA Codes and Compliance committee is fully prepared to assist integrators with these issues.

 Challenging Permit Processes

 NSCA, on behalf of its membership, will challenge restrictive, expensive, and lengthy permit processes that create unnecessary obstacles, project delays, and missed deadlines.

-Likewise, we will educate you on the risks involved with bidding projects without knowing the provisions and requirements in various jurisdictions.
+Likewise, we will educate our members on the risks involved with bidding projects without knowing the provisions and requirements in various jurisdictions.

 Monitoring and Challenging Licensing Requirements

-NSCA will challenge efforts to lower voltage levels (or wattage) or alter the definitions of class 2 or 3 circuits, when used only in a regulatory capture effort or for the purposes of trade jurisdiction, and we will always mandate that our members honor licensure and laws when outside our defined scope.
+NSCA will challenge efforts to lower voltage levels (or wattage) or alter the definitions of class 2 or 3 circuits, when used only in a regulatory capture effort or for the purposes of trade jurisdiction, and we will always mandate to our members to honor licensure and laws when outside our defined scope.

 Creating IP Transfer or Protection Best Practices

-Be it resolved that NSCA, on behalf of its membership, will create best practices and checklists for managing business associate agreements (BAAs) that have become the new method for contracting services and defining the transfer of the use of software, the licensing of software, or the ownership of software.
+NSCA, on behalf of its membership, will create best practices and checklists for managing contracts, such as business associate agreements (BAAs) that have become a new method for contracting services and defining the transfer of the use of software, the licensing of software, or the ownership of software.